EfthymiaKakoulidou/cakes-by-kg/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/EfthymiaKakoulidou/cakes-by-kg?color=orange)

 Cakes by KG is a website aiming to provide information about the services Katerina Glykou offers which are designing and baking cakes.
-Apart from the information, the project hopes to inspire the user in the process of chosing a cake.
+Apart from the information, the project hopes to inspire the user in the process of choosing a cake.
 The target audience is people in the Stockholm region who need to order cakes.
 With the use of picture and contact information the target audience will be able to be inspired choose a cake and order it.

 ![screenshot](documentation/responsive-site.jpg)